-Driver behavior has a significant impact on the efficiency of mining haul truck operation.
-The acceleration and deceleration of loads, equipment speed, the amount of lateral travel and cornering technique, all contribute to overall haulage efficiency.
+Driver behavior has a significant impact on the efficiency of mining haul truck operations.

 Deloitte’s new report, Tracking the trends 2017, identifies the top 10 trends facing mining companies in the coming year.
 It puts the spotlight on the next two years, noting that miners need to learn from mistakes of the past several years to figure out where to play and how to win.
 This will include rethinking strategy, lowering costs, using digital transformation to unlock productivity, and re-earning their social license to operate through sustainable environmental practices.